 Apart from the task of implementing the AMP code correctly, you need to take into consideration one of the key components to its operations - the tracking.
 From an analytics perspective, your original website and the AMP are two separate and distinct websites, which you should patch together for an overall dataset.

-Therefore, if a person on the AMP clicks a link, the analytics will reflect them as a visitor from a third-party website, rather than a visitor from search.
+Therefore, if a person on the AMP landing page clicks a link, the analytics will reflect them as a visitor from a third-party website, rather than a visitor from search.
 The process of following the link won’t be recorded as a continuation of the same session but will be tracked as if it were a new session.

 A ‘pages per session’ amount of approximately 1